lexibank/tls/README.md

-# Tanzania Language Survey (TLS)
+# Tanzania Language Survey

 Cite the source dataset as

-> Nurse, Derek and Gérard Philippson (1975/99).
+> Nurse, Derek and Gérard Philippson (1975).
 The Tanzanian Language Survey.
+Department of Foreign Languages and Linguistics of the University of Dar es Salaam: Dar es Salaam.

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license